team-penny/lbl-test-project/README.md

 1. Fix the backend API to serve the Project data in the `projects.json` file.
 2. Modify the Angular 9 project to display the Project data.
+3. Zip and email modified repository to `mspears@lbl.gov`

 Note: please do not spend a lot of time formatting the HTML to look pretty!
 A very simple display of the information will suffice.